akmjoe/git-require/README.md

 There is a global exclude file located in the .git-require directory.
 These paths use basic wildcard matching - they are sent to the `find` command.
 Each require source is saved in a directory within .git-require under the `name` parameter.
 Within this directory are the configuration files for this source.
 Each named require can have multiple source-destination combinations.

+If the source is a file instead of a directory, the file will be copied to the destination exactly, so make sure the destination path includes the desired filename.

 * `update [-f] [<name>]` Copies/links the files, removing any removed from the source.
 The `-f` option will force overwrite existing files.
 * `info` This file contains the tab-separated configuration parameters source path, destination path, and copy mode (true for copy, false for symbolic links)